Beginner’s Guide to Real Estate Marketing: Foolproof Tips & Ideas

 1. Lead Generation

 This is the process of identifying and initiating contact with prospective real estate clients.
 This is the most commonly discussed piece of the real estate marketing process, even though it’s only a small piece of the process.
-You can successfully generate leads from any of the marketing methods listed below.
+You can successfully generate real estate leads from any of the marketing methods listed below.
 Though all of the methods can work, we recommend choosing and committing to no more than three channels and measuring and optimizing their performance over time.

 2. Lead Nurturing